Scalar curvature operator for models of loop quantum gravity on a cubical graph

 The material in this article is organized as follows.
-The present introductory section is followed by section 2, where we introduce the expression which gives the three-dimensional Ricci scalar as a function of the densitized triad, and which forms the classical starting point of our work.
+The present introductory section is followed by section 2, where we introduce the expression which gives the three-dimensional Ricci scalar as a function of the densitized triad and its gauge covariant derivatives, and which forms the classical starting point of our work.
 This section also serves to fix our notation and conventions regarding the basic notions of the Riemannian geometry of the spatial manifold.
 In section 3 we give a brief review of the key elements of loop quantum gravity, focusing particularly on those aspects which will play a role in our construction of the curvature operator.
-The construction itself is then carried out in section 4.
-Since the construction is somewhat lengthy and technical, we begin by providing an outline of the procedure, before going on to present the full details of the construction.
-After having completed the definition the curvature operator, we briefly describe some of its basic properties.
-In section 5, we summarize and assess our results, and discuss the prospects of extending our construction to obtain a well-defined operator in the framework of full loop quantum gravity.
-In the Appendix we provide a detailed derivation of the classical identity expressing the Ricci scalar in terms of the densitized triad.
+The construction itself is then presented in the following two sections.
+Apart from the restriction concerning the graph, the construction is completely general, and is not tied to any particular model of loop quantum gravity which makes use of states based on cubical graphs.
+In section 4 we perform the regularization of the classical Ricci scalar on a cubical graph, and in section 5 we carry out the quantization of the regularized expression and discuss the main features of the resulting curvature operator.
+Finally, in section 6 we conclude by summarizing and assessing our results.
+The article also includes two appendices, in which we provide a derivation of the classical identity expressing the Ricci scalar in terms of the Ashtekar variables, and verify the validity of the regularized expressions introduced in section 4 to approximate covariant derivatives of the triad.